AssassinUKG/ac1d/index.md

 # ac1d hacks

 Welcome to ac1d hacks!
-A place to learn, but also a place i can call home.
+A place to learn, but also a place I can call home.

 ### Whoami
 NT AUTHORITY\SYSTEM - Yeah, the boss here.
 On a serious note...
 This is where all projects, hacks and discoveries will go.